queuemail/docs-and-examples/features-loging.md

+## Email Logs

-Apps always log email activity and errors.
+Apps automatically log all email activity and related errors.

-Log entries can be related with:
+Log entries may include events such as:

-- Emails sucessfully sent.
+- Emails successfully sent
-- SMTP errors.
+- SMTP errors
-- Erros related with domain/MX DNS zones.
-- Apps/users deactivated.
+- Domain or MX DNS zone issues
+- Deactivated apps or users
-- Blacklist/auto-blacklist email addresses.
+- Blacklisted or auto-blacklisted email addresses

-... and more.
+- ...and more

+⏳ **Retention Policy:**
+Logs are automatically deleted after **30 days**.

-These log entries are deleted by 30 days, but you can use [get email logs](api-logs.md) call for saving pemanent them in your own database.
+If you need to retain logs permanently, you can use the [Get Email Logs](api-logs.md) API endpoint to store them in your own database.